jagan-shanmugam/jagan-shanmugam/README.md

 A job search assistant designed to streamline your career hunt.
 [Check it out here](https://www.uthyog.com)

-##### AI Readiness Assessment

-Evaluate how prepared you are to implement AI in your workplace and role.
+- AI Readiness Assessment: Evaluate how prepared you are to implement AI in your workplace and role.
 [Take the assessment](https://www.uthyog.com/ai-readiness/)

 ## 📫 Connect With Me

-Feel free to [send me an email](mailto:jaganshanmugam@outlook.com) if you'd like to collaborate or just chat!
+Reach me at [jaganshanmugam@outlook.com](mailto:jaganshanmugam@outlook.com) if you'd like to collaborate or just chat!

 ---